laxmanpokhrel/xmanscript-useform/readme.md

   - **onChangeInterceptor**: Customize logic for changing values in the form.
   - **onSubmitDataInterceptor**: Manipulate data before it's sent to the server.

+- **Prevent Unload**: Can prevent from exiting or reloading a form if it has changes or values are not saved.

 With `@xmanscript/useform`, handling forms in your React applications becomes more flexible and efficient.